Trauma Surgeon: Job Description & Career Requirements

 In the field of surgery, a career in trauma is one of the most intense and demanding.
 Education requirements for trauma surgeons include obtaining an undergraduate degree, followed by four years of medical school and several years of general surgery training.
-Trauma surgeons must also be officially certified to handle the most stressful of emergency situations.
+After completing their general surgery residencies, those interested in trauma may undertake specific training that will prepare them to handle the most stressful of emergency situations.

 |Projected Job Growth (2012-2022)||18% for all physicians & surgeons*|

 Trauma surgery encompasses treatment of the most severe, life-threatening, penetrating and blunt force injuries.
 A career as a trauma surgeon involves operating on critical, and often multiple injuries to different organ systems.
 Some of the commonly operated on organs include:

 Trauma surgeons also work with surgeons in other specialties to stabilize patients in critical condition, and usually work in the emergency care area of a hospital or medical center.
 The job environment is high-stress and unpredictable.